 And just like that, this species was no longer desired.

-By 1901, Makino, a Japanese botanist, realised Houttuyn ’s Reynoutria Japonica and what we call Japanese Knotweed are the same specıes, scientifically known as Fallopia Japonica.
+By 1901, Makino, a Japanese botanist, realized Houttuyn ’s Reynoutria Japonica, and what we call Japanese Knotweed are the same specıes, scientifically known as Fallopia Japonica.

-It is sad that this pretty looking plant is now the most unwanted and invasive plant in Europe.
+It is said that this pretty looking plant is now the most unwanted and invasive plant in Europe.

 How does Japanese Knotweed behave in its natural habitat?

 For centuries, it was used in agriculture, bee-keeping activities, medicine, culinary, and as a ceremonial herb.
 This is mostly because of its positive effects on health.
 Recent studies suggest that the Japanese Knotweed has benefits for cognitive disorders, like Alzheimer’s disease and dementia.
-This is because of the resveratrol content of the herb. (resveratrol ; plant compound that acts like an antioxidant), this means that resveratrol can keep brain pathways energised and in use.
-Nevertheless, I should note it is warned that taking excessive amount of Japanese Knotweed can induce negative reactions, and the dosage of this herb should be under guidelines.
+This is because of the resveratrol content of the herb. (resveratrol; plant compound that acts as an antioxidant), this means that resveratrol can keep brain pathways energized and in use.
+Furthermore, resveratrol has been known to help moderate cholesterol level and blood pressure and thus help prevent heart diseases, in addition to being a mild laxative that can alleviate gastrointestinal symptoms (Staughton).
+Nevertheless, I should note it is warned that taking an excessive amount of Japanese Knotweed can induce negative reactions, and the dosage of this herb should be under guidelines.
 Yet the perks of the Japanese Knotweed are greater than it’s downsides.

 When plants and animals are moving towards different locations in search of conditions they can tolerate, we can’t deny that the Earth is changing and it is not stable.

-So maybe it is time to give this species an another chance before we call them invaders and enjoy the perks of the plant that we have in abundance in our cities.
+So maybe it is time to give this species another chance before we call them invaders, or at the very least, recognize the complexity of the histories and contexts in which such labels form, and enjoy the perks of the plant that we have in abundance in our cities.

 “History of Japanese Knotweed in Europe.”
 University of Leicester, 7 Oct.
 2009, www2.le.ac.uk/departments/genetics/people/bailey/res/hist.